zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 [Msdiv 19] (#msdiv19) {#msdiv19 .ref .msdiv} (4-2)

 [APZ 19.1] (#apz19 .1) {#apz19 .1 .ref .apz} "The Conn Grievance
-Reviews,” refers to the death of the griever's business grievance The grievance of the grievance, the caricature, the doomness of the grievance The result is critiqued,
+Reviews," refers to the death of the griever's business grievance The grievance of the grievance, the caricature, the doomness of the grievance The result is critiqued,